 In terms of support, this is really impressive.
 It's made of solid memory foam with two choices for firmness, and changing it is as simple as flipping it over.

 Plus it vents heat really well, because of the perforated foam layer, so you aren't going to overheat with this.

 For the best support possible, I'd recommend both this and one of the C and U shaped pillows we've already reviewed.
-With both, you can support your whole body, and fix up any areas where you feel like you might need extra support.
 It's really the best of both worlds.

-That's the end of our reviews.
 We hope you've found everything you need to make your pregnancy as easy and comfortable as possible.
-If you've got any tips or tricks for other expectant mom's, or any ways to make using the best pregnancy pillow as easy as possible, then make sure you share with us in the comments!
+If you've got any tips or tricks for other expectant mom's, or any ways to make using a pregnancy pillow as easy as possible, then make sure you share with us in the comments!